 You wanted a job in Human Resources because you like people.
-Got it.
-But, liking people is not enough.
+But, liking people is not enough if you want to find success in a job in the HR field.
 There are many skills every HR manager needs to become truly successful.
-Here are 10 of them—and not one of them is actually liking people (although that does help).
+Here are 10 of them—and not one of them is liking people (although that does help).

 You were promised that you would not have to do math in HR; that's why you chose it instead of accounting.
-Well, sorry.
+Sorry!
 While you don't need to do as much math as you do in accounting, a lot of compliance work requires a solid understanding of math and statistics.

 Compartmentalization is a skill that allows you to put your work into one box and the rest of your life into another, and never the twain shall meet.
 You don't need to make the divide severe, but you do need to separate work and home life if you want to succeed in HR.

 Why?
 Because HR problems never, ever end.
 You will never have a day when you can say, “I'm finished.
 All the employees are happy.
 All the policies and procedures comply.
 All managers have had the proper training.
 And everyone is getting along just beautifully.”
 This will never happen.
 You'll need the ability to go home and not think about work or you'll go crazy.

 You don't have to like people, but you do have to show compassion.
 Employees expect you to listen to them and their problems.
 While you're not a therapist, you do have to act like one from time to time—at least long enough to talk the employee into calling your Employee Assistance Program (EAP) for real help.